-Before taking out critical illness cover, decide whether you have savings to fall back on, or if you are already covered by any employee benefits.
+Before taking out this type of policy, decide whether you have savings to fall back on, or if you are already covered by any employee benefits.
 If you already have other insurance policies, think about whether that cover is sufficient for this scenario.

-If you do not have these options available to you, and your lifestyle is therefore likely to be affected by a critical illness, having critical illness cover could be worthwhile.
+If you do not have these options available to you, and your lifestyle is therefore, likely to be affected by a critical illness, having this type of financial protection in place could be very worthwhile.

-The cost of critical illness cover can depend on your individual circumstances and needs.
+The cost can depend on your individual circumstances and needs.
 Factors such as lifestyle habits, age, medical history and even your job can have an impact on the cost of your monthly premiums.